nihal1087/deckOfCards/README.md

-# Card Game 🎴
+# 🃏 Game of War – Card Game

-A simple card game built with **HTML, CSS, and JavaScript**, where you can draw cards from a shuffled deck using the [Deck of Cards API](https://deckofcardsapi.com/).
 The game keeps track of scores between the player and the computer.
+A fun and interactive card game built using HTML, CSS, and JavaScript, where the player competes against the computer by drawing cards from a shuffled deck.
+The game uses the [Deck of Cards API](https://deckofcardsapi.com/) to fetch real card data and automatically determines the winner of each round.
 ---

 ## 🔗 Live Demo